-HSGPAs.
+ACT scores also provide less accurate predictions of college success based on students' race, ethnicity, and gender than HSGPAs.
 The subgroup differences in college graduation rates are significantly different from zero for Asian and male students in the models that control for ACT scores, but the demographic coefficients are not significantly different from zero in the models that control for HSGPAs.
 ACT scores explain only a little of the school-level variance in college graduation rates; the variance component on average school effects (0.411) is similar to a model with the same control variables but no ACT scores (0.446).
 However, they do not induce more school-level variance, as was seen with HSGPAs.

 The right panel of Figure 1 shows the relationships from Models 2 and 3, modeled as percentages.
-The dark line shows the averages from the bins in Model 1, and the gray lines show the relationship for each school, calculated from the coefficients and variance components in Model 2.
-The dark line is not at the center of the gray lines because most of the students with high ACT scores are concentrated in schools with high average college graduation rates, whereas students with very low ACT scores are concentrated at schools with low average college graduation rates.
+The dark line shows the averages from the bins in Model 1, while the gray lines show the relationship for each school, calculated from the coefficients and variance components in Model 2.
+The dark line is not at the center of the gray lines because most of the students with high ACT scores are concentrated in schools with high average college graduation rates, while students with very low ACT scores are concentrated at schools with low average college graduation rates.
 Many schools do not have students with very high ACT scores, and a number of schools do not have students with very low ACT scores, so few of the lines go the full range of the horizontal axis.